latug0/mfem-mgis-examples/README.md

 # mfem-mgis-data

-User oriented material for the mfem-mgis repository.
+This repository provides user oriented material for the external `mfem-mgis` repository.
-You have access to data, meshes and use cases for mfem-mgis library.
+You will find here meshes and a collection of use cases for the `mfem-mgis` library.